World Chess Championship 1910 (Lasker–Schlechter): Match conditions

+Championship stakes

 The match is generally regarded as a World Championship match, but some sources have doubted this in view of its strange outcome.
 R.J.
 Buckley reported in the American Chess Bulletin that the ten-game match was not for the World Championship, and that its result suggested that "a contest on different terms, a match for the World Championship" should be played.
 But at the foot of this article the editor added that Lasker had told him, "Yes, I placed the title at stake".
 In the Encyclopaedia of Chess, Anne Sunnucks describes the match as "a so-called championship match".

 On the other hand, in his book Le guide des échecs the chess author Nicolas Giffard does not express the slightest doubt that this was a chess championship match, but points out that in case Schlechter won, he would still need to win a revenge match before being called the World Champion.